The benefits of using project management software

 Because many of the solutions we discussed above position themselves as "all-in-one project management," it can be challenging to distinguish the impersonators from the real deal (and the best deal).

-Of the solutions we've discussed, the option that best ticks all these boxes is ClickUp.
+Of each project management tool we've discussed, the option that best ticks all these boxes is ClickUp.

 However, no matter how comprehensive, it's unlikely for a single project management software to replace every tool in your tech stack.
 Fortunately, ClickUp offers 50+ native integrations, including Gmail and a 2-way Google Calendar sync, as well as over 1,000 integrations available through software such as Zapier and Integrately.

 And unless your entire team consists of experienced developers, it's also good to look for a no-code project management software.
-ClickUp is a completely no-code platform, so anyone from developers to account executives can create and set automations, build databases and CRMs, and sync other tools with ClickUp without writing a line of code.
+ClickUp is a completely no-code platform, so anyone from developers to project managers can create and set automations, build databases and CRMs, and sync other tools with ClickUp without writing a line of code.

 With all these benefits, it's easy to see why 88% of those surveyed felt that "having all of our solutions in one place saves time."